 Place the Sidewalk Sleever just under the concrete and tap in a few inches.
 This will allow the tool to hold itself off the ground making it easier to install and also easier to remove the tool after installation.

-While straddling the trench; use a 16 pound sledge hammer to impact the Sidewalk Sleever under the sidewalk.
+While straddling the trench; use a 16-pound sledgehammer to impact the Sidewalk Sleever under the sidewalk.
 Continue impacting the tool until the tapered end appears at the other end

-Once the tool and pipe are visible at the other end; simply grab the impacted end of the tool and remove from the installed pipe.
+Once the tool and pipe are visible at the other end; simply grab the impacted end of the tool and remove it from the installed pipe.
 If necessary; tap the pointed end of the tool with the hammer to help the sidewalk sleever slide out of the pipe.

 You Have Successfully Run Pipe Under An Obstacle:

 Although soil conditions and experience can determine the speed of the installation; in the example here; the pipe was installed in under 60 seconds.
-Once the pipe is installed; you can glue on to the pipe and continue running pipe; place a smaller size pipe through the installed pipe or you can use the installed pipe as a sleeve for wires.
+Once the pipe is installed; you can glue on onto the pipe and continue running the pipe; place a smaller size pipe through the installed pipe or you can use the installed pipe as a sleeve for wires.
 If more sleeves are needed; just simply repeat the steps and install as many pipes as needed.